darianjennings1/shortGames/README.md

-# sideProjects
+# shortGames
-Overview: Here are some various projects that I have worked on in my free time to express creative ideas, explore imagination, and to develop and refine programming skills.
+Here are some popular short games that I wrote in my free time to have some fun while I was learning programming as an undergraduate student at St. Mary's University in San Antonio, Texas.